 Depending on appropriations, NOAA National Sea Grant College Program expects to have available a total of $7,000,000 to $11,000,000 across fiscal years 2018, 2019, and 2020 as part of the Sea Grant National Aquaculture Initiative (NAI).
 As part of the NAI, this competition is designed to foster the expansion of a sustainable U.S. ocean, coastal and Great Lakes aquaculture sector by addressing one or more of the following priorities: (a) supporting the development of emerging systems or technologies that will advance aquaculture in the U.S., including projects that will help stimulate aquaculture production by nascent industries; (b) developing and implementing actionable methods of communicating accurate, science based messages and information about the benefits and risks of U.S. marine aquaculture to the public; and (c) increasing the resiliency of aquaculture systems to natural hazards and changing conditions.
 Proposals must be submitted by the local Sea Grant program.
 More information and instructions.

-CLOSED.
-The next Program Development proposal deadline is 1 April 2018 (pending federal budget appropriations).
+OPEN.
+The next Program Development proposal deadline is 1 October 2018.

 Maine Sea Grant Biennial Request for Proposals

 CLOSED.
 Full proposals were due Monday, June 5, 2017.
 Next RFP is anticipated for 2019.